doc-assembly

 max_workers: 10 # DOC_ENGINE_WORKER_MAX_WORKERS

-For architecture diagrams, SDK type reference, and integration test details, see Worker Queue Guide.
+For architecture diagrams, attempt job details, failpoints, and integration test coverage, see Worker Queue Guide.

 Database